zuozhenggh/learning-library/data-management-library/database/options/docker.md

 Lab courtesy of NATD Solution Engineering Team.
 Check out the original lab [here!](http://go.oracle.com/docker).

 ## Lab Assumptions
-- Each participant has completed the Environment Setup lab and succesfully created a compute instance
+- Each participant has completed the Environment Setup lab and succesfully created a compute instance or has a Oracle Database marketplace instance running
 - The Virtual Compute Network (VCN) has been created with the appropriate Ingress rules
 - Each participant has created a docker hub [account](http://docker.hub.com)
 - Participants are not logged onto Oracle's VPN